MoAnasMajid/Benchmarking-Computer-Vision-Surveillance-Algorithms-for-Practical-Traffic-Applications/Implementation.md

 2. If we want to run tracking evaluation on our own data, we need to prepare evaluation data.
 Broadly, there are two steps:

-   A. Setup benchmark, i.e., ground-truth tracking
-   B. Add tracker you want to evaluate
+   i.
+Setup benchmark, i.e., ground-truth tracking ii.
+Add tracker you want to evaluate

     ### **A. Setup benchmark-**